-- 1. TL's "Grab Notation"; - 2.
-Wire rope grooving in way of cargo holds openings is to be prevented by fitting suitable protection such as half-round bar on the hatch side girders (i.e. upper portion of top side tank plates)/hatch end beams in cargo hold and upper portion of hatch coamings.
+- 1. TL's "Grab Notation"; - Wire rope grooving in way of cargo holds openings is to be prevented by fitting suitable protection such as half-round bar on the hatch side girders (i.e. upper portion of top side tank plates)/hatch end beams in cargo hold and upper portion of hatch coamings.

-2. The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
+- 1. This interpretation is implemented from 1 July 2006. - 2.
+The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
 For further details regarding the date of "contract for construction", refer to TL- PR 29.